mjpost/abe/README.md

 echo "This is a test." | python ensembling/build/src-tgt eng_Latn deu_Latn > input.2
 ```

+### Run

-Then we can paste these files together:
+Then we can paste these files together and pipe into our ensembling code:

 ```
 paste input.1 input.2 | python ensembling/ensemble.py -m rewicks/baseline_en-de_64k_ep25 facebook/nllb-200-distilled-600M -l 256 beam